zjunlp/KnowledgeCircuits/README.md

 # Knowledge-Circuit
 Finding Knowledge Circuit in PLM.

-Base on ACDC and LRE.
+Base on transformer_lens, ACDC and LRE.